-- cash; - government or other public securities; - certificates of deposit issued by Relevant Institutions; - corporate bonds issued by Relevant Institutions or by non-bank issuers where the issue or the issuer meet the Investment Manager's eligibility criteria to ensure the collateral is of high quality; and - equity securities traded on a stock exchange in the EEA, Switzerland, Canada, Japan, the United States, Jersey, Guernsey, the Isle of Man, Australia, New Zealand, Hong Kong or Singapore.
+- government or other public securities; and - equity securities traded on a stock exchange in the EEA, Switzerland, Canada, Japan, the United States, Jersey, Guernsey, the Isle of Man, Australia, New Zealand, Hong Kong or Singapore.

 The Company has implemented a haircut policy in respect of each class of assets received as collateral.
 This policy takes account of the characteristics of the relevant asset class, including the credit standing of the issuer of the collateral, the price volatility of the collateral and the results of any stress tests which may be performed in accordance with the stress testing policy.
 The value of the collateral, adjusted in light of the haircut policy, shall equal or exceed, in value, at all times, the relevant counterparty exposure.